unode/deep-learning-intro/_extras/survey-templates.md

 - You need to open 102 data files and extract an object from them.
 For this, you compose a small function to open a single file which requires 3 input parameters.
 The parameters are a file location, the name of the object to retrieve and a parameter that controls the verbosity of the function.
 The latter parameter has the default value “False”.

 - Consider a 4 dimensional numpy array of uint32 type numbers.
 The shape of the array is '(512,3,224,224)' and it is stored in row-major memory ordering.
-Your goal is to randomly set every other row to 42, i.e. every other entry in dimension 2 to 42.
+Your goal is to set every other row to 42, i.e. every other entry in dimension 2 to 42.

 - You discovered the numpy 'rot90' method.
 You observe yourself calling it over and over again with the same parameter for the axis option.
 You'd like to write a wrapper function which calls 'rot90' having axis set to '(0,1)'.